-Prof. Brian Catchpole6388bcatchpole@rvc.ac.ukBrian is part of the Comparative Physiology & Medicine research group at the RVC and is based in the PPS department at the Hawkshead Campus.
+Prof. Brian Catchpole bcatchpole@rvc.ac.uk Brian is part of the Comparative Physiology & Medicine research group at the RVC and is based in the PPS department at the Hawkshead Campus.

-Dr Amanda De Mestre 6440 ademestre@rvc.ac.uk Mandi is part of the Comparative Physiology & Medicine research group at the RVC and is based in the Comparative Biomedical Sciences (CBS) department at the Hawkshead Campus.
-Prof Virginia Luis Fuentes 6333/6820 vluisfuentes@rvc.ac.uk Virginia is Head of the Cardiology Service and is based in Hawkshead splitting time between clinics at the Queen Mother Hospital, teaching and research.
+Prof Virginia Luis Fuentes vluisfuentes@rvc.ac.uk

+Virginia is Head of the Cardiology Service and is based in Hawkshead splitting time between clinics at the Queen Mother Hospital, teaching and research.

+Dr Scott Roberts

+sjroberts@rvc.ac.uk

-Dr Scott Roberts 4606 sjroberts@rvc.ac.uk Scott is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.
+Scott is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.

+Dr Claire Russell

+crussell@rvc.ac.uk

-Dr Claire Russell 5409 crussell@rvc.ac.uk Claire is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.
+Claire is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.

+Dr Helen Stolp

+hstolp@rvc.ac.uk

-Dr Helen Stolp4584hstolp@rvc.ac.ukClaire is part of the Comparative Physiology & Medicineresearch group at the RVC and is based in the CBS departmentat the Camden Campus.
+Claire is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Camden Campus.

+Dr Tim West

+twest@rvc.ac.uk

-Dr Tim West6891twest@rvc.ac.ukTim is part of the Comparative Physiology & Medicine researchgroup at the RVC and is based in the CBS department at theHawkshead Campus.
+Tim is part of the Comparative Physiology & Medicine research group at the RVC and is based in the CBS department at the Hawkshead Campus.